 How it works:

 It’s pretty basic.
 Look at the pants at the top and then go straight down and this chart attempts to tell you what goes with them.
 Most of these seem obvious, but others are often overlooked.
-For example, for those just getting started, you may not be fully aware of the difference between a “Dress Shirt” and an “Open Collar Button Down”.
-FYI: OCBD = Open Collar Button Down.
-As a side note: since I did a quick search and the information doesn’t seem readily available, I’ll tell you here that an Open Collar Button Down shirt is one where the collar points can button to the shirt (and should) but the top button is not to be buttoned.
-Most men agree that if the fit is right on the shirt and weather permitting you may unbutton the second button too.
-This is very casual, but I have personally seen men button one all the way up and wear a tie with it…. please don’t.
+For example, for those just getting started, you may not be fully aware of the difference between a “Dress Shirt” and an “Oxford Cloth Button Down”.
+FYI: OCBD = Oxford Cloth Button Down.
+As a side note: The Oxford Cloth Button Down shirt is one where the collar points can button to the shirt (and should, unless you’re emulating a certain Italian race car driver).
+These are also known as the Original Polo Shirt as they were introduced to the United States in 1896 by Brooks Brothers after seeing English polo players wearing them.

 I also wish there were more shoe options on the list, but if you notice you can readily see what two shoes you should look to invest a few dollars in.
 Definitely get a pair of high quality loafers and brown brogues.
 Allen Edmonds makes both of these in many styles.
 I like the McAllisters and the Waldens.